Counting Square Discriminants: The Automorphic Function

-We will use the Fourier coefficients of Eisenstein series of level 1 and weight 0 on $\SL(2,\Z)\backslash \H$ as a source for the divisor function.
-Then what we have is a shifted convolution sum of the Fourier coefficients of theta function and those of the Eisenstein series.
-This is obtained from the function
+We will use the Fourier coefficients of Eisenstein series of level 1 and weight 0 on $\SL(2,\Z)\backslash \H$ as a source for the divisor function, $\sigma_{-v}(m)$.
+Thus what we have is a shifted convolution sum of the Fourier coefficients of the theta function and those of the Eisenstein series.